Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Heegaard diagrams

-For $B\neq B'$ there are two subcases: $B$ and $B'$ can be disjoint or might intersect.
+For $B\neq B'$ there are two subcases: either $B$ and $B'$ are disjoint or they intersect.
 If $B$ and $B'$ are disjoint, we can construct a third simplifying sequence $\{{\DD}_i''\}_{i=0}^m$ which we construct by first eliminating the bigon $B$ (so that ${\DD}_1''={\DD}_1$) and next eliminating $B'$ (and then continuing the sequence arbitarily to complete these first two steps to a simplifying sequence).
 By the inductive hypothesis applied for ${\DD}_1$, it follows that $m=d+1$ (since the distance from ${\DD}_1$ to ${\EE}$ is $d$), and that ${\DD}_{m}''={\EE}$.
-We now consider a fourth simplifying sequence which looks the same as the third, except we eliminate the first two bigons in the opposite order; i.e. we have $\{{\DD}_i'''\}_{i=0}^m$ with the property that ${\DD}_1'''={\DD}_1'$ and ${\DD}_2'''={\DD}_2''$ for $i\geq 2$.
+We now consider a fourth simplifying sequence which looks the same as the third, except we eliminate the first two bigons in the opposite order; i.e. we have $\{{\DD}_i'''\}_{i=0}^m$ with the property that ${\DD}_1'''={\DD}_1'$ and ${\DD}_i'''={\DD}_i''$ for $i\geq 2$.
 The existence of this sequence ensures that the distance from ${\DD}_1'$ to ${\EE}$ is $d$, and hence, by the inductive hypothesis, $n=d+1$, and ${\DD}_n'={\EE}$, as needed.

-In the case when $B$ and $B'$ are not disjoint, the two bigons share at least one corner.
+Suppose now that the bigons $B$ and $B'$ are not disjooint.
+Since the curves in the markings are homologically essential, two distinct elementary bigons cannot share a side.
+Therefore the two bigons share at least one corner.
 In case the two bigons share two corners, we get parallel $\alphak$-- and $\betak$--curves, contradicting our assumption, cf. Lemma~\ref{l:noiso}.
 (Recall that we assumed that $Y$ has no $(S^1\times S^2)$--summands.)
 If the two bigons share exactly one corner, then by a simple local consideration, it follows that ${\DD}_2$ and ${\DD}_2'$ are already isotopic. cf. Figure~\ref{f:nobigg}.
 In particular, the inductive hypothesis immediately applies, to show that $n=d+1$ and ${\DD}_n'={\mathcal E}$. \end{proof}

-Armed with this lemma, we can give the: \begin{proof}[Proof of Theorem~\ref{thm:nobigon}] Note first that if ${\DD}_2$ is gotten from ${\DD}_1$ by an elementary simplification, then both ${\DD}_1$ and ${\DD}_2$ simplify to the same bigon--free diagram.
+Armed with this lemma, we are ready to give the proof of the theorem: \begin{proof}[Proof of Theorem~\ref{thm:nobigon}] Note first that if ${\DD}_2$ is obtained from ${\DD}_1$ by an elementary simplification, then both ${\DD}_1$ and ${\DD}_2$ simplify to the same bigon--free diagram.
 To see this, take a simplifying sequence starting at ${\DD}_2$ (whose existence is guaranteed by Lemma~\ref{l:simpseq}), and prepend ${\DD}_1$ to the sequence.

 Suppose now that there are two bigon--free diagrams ${\EE}_1$ and ${\EE}_2$, both isotopic to a fixed, given one.
 This, in particular, means that the bigon--free diagrams ${\EE}_1$ and ${\EE}_2$ are isotopic.
 Making the isotopy generic, and subdividing it into steps, we find a sequence of diagrams $\{{\DD}_i\}_{i=1}^m$ where: \begin{itemize} \item ${\EE}_1={\DD}_1$ and ${\EE}_2={\DD}_m$ \item ${\DD}_i$ and ${\DD}_{i+1}$ differ by an elementary simplification; i.e. either ${\DD}_{i+1}$ is obtained from ${\DD}_i$ by an elementary simplification or vice versa. \end{itemize} By the above remarks, any two consecutive terms simplify to the same bigon--free diagram.
 Since by Lemma~\ref{l:simpseq} that bigon--free diagram is unique, there is a fixed bigon--free diagram ${\FF}$ with the property that any of the diagrams ${\DD}_i$ simplifies to ${\FF}$.
 Since ${\DD}_1={\EE}_1$ and ${\DD}_n={\EE}_2$ are already bigon--free, it follows that ${\EE}_1\cong {\FF}\cong {\EE}_2$. \end{proof}